Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: The normalized cumulant-generating function

+for $t \in \R \setminus \{0\}$, reproducing the correct limits as $t \to 0$ and $t \to \pm \infty$, namely $\E{X}$ and $\min X$ and $\max X$.
+In order to get this simple representation, we have reparametrized $t$ as $-t$ in the min-temperate part, and the five parts correspond then exactly to the extended real line as the disjoint union

-This indicates that our logarithmic evaluation maps $\lev_X$ should be thought of as a ``normalized'' version of the cumulant-generating function; the only difference with respect to the usual cumulant-generating function $\log \E{e^{tX}}$ is the normalization in the denominator.
-Dividing by $t$ is exactly what makes the cumulant-generating function have the relevant limiting values at $t = 0$ and $t \to \pm \infty$.
-It also means that our version of the cumulant-generating function can be thought of as a family of weighted averages: the value $\lev_X(t)$ is always in the interval $[\min X, \max X]$ and coincides with these values for $t = \pm\infty$; and for larger $t$ the averaging attributes higher weight to the right, while being ``unbiased'' at $t = 0$, for which we get the usual expectation value. \end{ex}
+The logarithmic evaluation maps in the form~\eqref{lev_ncgf} are also known as the \newterm{normalized cumulant-generating function}.
+The only difference with respect to the usual cumulant-generating function $t \mapsto \log \E{e^{tX}}$ is the normalization in the denominator.
+Campbell~\cite{campbell} seems to have been the first to notice that this normalization is exactly what makes the cumulant-generating function have the relevant limiting values at $t = 0$ and $t \to \pm \infty$.
+The normalization also facilitates thinking of the normalized cumulant-generating function as a family of weighted averages: the value $\lev_X(t)$ is always in the interval $[\min X, \max X]$ and coincides with these values for $t = \pm\infty$; and for larger $t$ the averaging attributes higher weight to the right, while being ``unbiased'' at $t = 0$, for which we get the usual expectation value. \end{ex}

-\begin{ex} Consider $\R^2$ with positive cone given by the positive quadrant $\R^2_+$.
-Then as a topological space, $\Proj{\R^2_+}$ looks like the union of the positive quadrant and its opposite, together with a projective point at infinity for every half-line through the origin and pointing in the direction of either quadrant, and in addition with the origin blown up to an interval. \end{ex}
+For a general preordered topological abelian group $G$, we regard our $\lev_X : \Proj{G_+} \to \R$ as the \emph{definition} of the normalized cumulant-generating function of a $G$-valued random variable $X$.